The History of Balenciaga

 Designers and their contribution

-In 1987 after 19 years of absence of Balenciaga from the fashion scene Michel Goma was hired to create the first ready to wear collection of the house.
+The history of Balenciaga was revived In 1987 when Michel Goma was hired to create the first ready to wear collection of the house.
 It was however such a big shift from what Balenciaga was before – a Mansion producing only couture garments – that people criticised Goma’s work saying, it doesn’t feel like Balenciaga anymore.
 In 1992 after failing to bring Balenciaga back to the spotlight he was replaced by Josephus Thimister.

 Before joining Balenciaga in 1992 Josephus Thimister graduated from Royal Academy of Arts in Antwerp and was assistant to Karl Lagerferd.
 His first collection for Balenciaga revolved around black and white hues, focusing on structure of the garment.